han97lister/QA_Final_clinic/README.md

 We have performed a full risk assessment before attempting deployment.
 Those risks which are not currently mitigated and require revisiting will be revisited after deployment.
 A link to our risk assessment (pre-revisit) is available in the Resources section.
+Unfortunately, we were not able to action a PersistentVolume or obscure exposed secrets in the Kubernetes YAML when we revisited the risk assessment.

 Please find a screenshot below:

 ![risk][risk]